 \textbf{Reproducibility, Fidelity and Flexibility}.
 Experimental evaluation of RL-based CC approaches involves several trade-offs.
 Simulation-based evaluation enables reproducible results and flexibility in designing a wide variety of experiments.
-However, fidelity of results is degraded substantially, even when state-of-the-art packet-level, discrete event simulators, such as ns-3 or OMNeT++, are used. `In the wild' experimentation can only be done with prototypes that are built within the network stack of an operating system, but enables high fidelity.
-On the other hand, reproducibility is problematic because several parameters (e.g., network topology, routing, background traffic) may be unknown or out of control, when conducting an experiment.
-Flexibility is also limited as it is extremely difficult to access network environments that are representative of the variety present in the real world.
+However, fidelity of results is degraded substantially, even when state-of-the-art packet-level, discrete event simulators, such as ns-3 or OMNeT++, are used. `In the wild' experimentation enables high fidelity, however, reproducibility is problematic because several parameters (e.g., network topology, routing, background traffic) may be unknown or out of control, when conducting an experiment.
+Flexibility is also limited as it is extremely difficult to access network environments that are representative of the variety present in the real world (e.g. LEO satellite networks).
 Network emulation offers a middle ground for these trade-offs.
-Fidelity is substantially higher compared to a simulated environment but there are limitations related to CPU overhead, hardware offloading and attached queuing disciplines.
-Reproducibility of results is possible if all network parameters are recorded - nondeterminism associated with running a prototype on a real system can result in different outcomes, so it is important that multiple runs per experiment are included to asses the level of variability for each measured metric.
+Fidelity is substantially higher compared to a simulated environment but there are limitations related to CPU overhead, hardware offloading, and attached queuing disciplines.
+Reproducibility of results is possible if all network parameters are recorded.
+Nondeterminism associated with running an RL scheme on a real system can result in different outcomes, so it is important that multiple runs per experiment are included to assess the level of variability for each measured metric.
 Network emulation provides substantial flexibility in experimentation, but this needs to be balanced with fidelity-related constraints.